Detecting and Localizing Anomalous Cliques in Inhomogeneous Networks using Egonets: Introduction

+Heuristically, in the presence of an anomalous clique, if the $i^{th}$ node is in the clique, then $E_i$ will be disproportionately larger than its expected value under the null given the neighbors of the $i^{th}$ node.
+On the other hand, the egonet degrees corresponding to the non-clique nodes will remain more concentrated around their expectations under the null.
+We formulate a statistical decision rule for the detection problem based on the centered egonet degrees falling above a certain threshold.
+If an anomalous clique is detected, we propose an algorithm based on ordering the centered egonet degrees to identify the nodes forming the clique.
+Since there is one egonet corresponding to each node, there are exactly $n$ subgraphs to monitor.
+Therefore, the egonet method is computationally easy to implement; in fact, we can compute all the egonets in cubic time.

-Our main contribution in this paper is the formulation of a statistical inferential framework for anomalous clique detection in static networks.
+Our main contribution in this paper is the formulation of a statistical inferential framework for anomalous clique detection under the inhomogeneous setting.
 Using the egonet method, one can simultaneously perform two tasks --- first, detect whether there is a small anomalous clique in a network, and second, if the presence of an anomalous clique is detected, then identify the nodes forming the clique.
-To the extent of our knowledge, this is one of the first methodological papers in the statistics literature to investigate the problem of anomaly detection in static networks.
-This is also one the first papers to study egonets, which are an important class of network substructures.
+To the extent of our knowledge, this is one of the first proposed methods for detecting and localizing anomalous cliques in inhomogeneous networks that is both computationally feasible and has strong statistical guarantees.
 The rest of the article is organized as follows.
-In Section 2, we introduce the egonet method under the Erd\"{o}s-Ren\'{y}i model, and in Section 3 we present theoretical results pertaining to statistical guarantees.
-In Section 4, we extend the egonet method to a several network models beyond the Erd\"{o}s-Ren\'{y}i model.
-In Section 5, we present simulation results for the egonet method and the benchmark $\chi^2$ method for synthetic networks generated from a wide variety of network models.
-In Section 6, we present case studies reporting the results of the egonet method applied on three well-known network datasets.
-We conclude the paper with a brief discussion in Section 7.
-In supplementary materials we provide technical proofs of the theoretical results, as well as R code for implementing the egonet method for a wide variety of network models.
+In Section \ref{sec:egonet}, we formally describe the egonet method, and in Section \ref{sec:theory}, we present its theoretical properties pertaining to statistical guarantees.
+In Section \ref{sec:sim}, we present simulation results for the egonet method for synthetic networks generated from a variety of network models.
+In Section \ref{sec:data}, we present case studies reporting the results of the egonet method applied to two well-known network datasets.
+We conclude the paper with a brief discussion in Section \ref{sec:discussion}.
+The technical appendix contains proofs of the main theorems.